Sciospec/Examples/Python/LCR-1/README.md

   - `pandas`
   - `numpy`

-# Protocol Support
+## Protocol Support
 This project uses the official LCR-1 command set as described in the chapter "Standard Commands for Programmable Instruments (SCPI)" of the associated manual.

-# Notes
+## Notes

 Compensation was left out.

-# Author
+## Author

-Tobias Thalheim
+Tobias Thalheim, Sciospec Scientific Instruments GmbH

+Contact: t.thalheim@sciospec.de